How to Finally Break Your Sugar Addiction

 Here are some of the best tips to help kick your sugar addiction to the curb and regain a better balance in the mind and body.

 Having a positive, winning attitude is important when it comes to winning the sugar battle.
-Psychology Today presents the case that the feeling and belief of personal shame is one of the biggest correlations to turning to sugar for comfort or emotional relief.
+Psychology Today argues that there's a major correlation between feelings of shame and turning to sugar for comfort or emotional relief.
 Mindset is extremely important and is one of the most indicative factors of your ability to overcome a sugar addiction.
-Getting rid of shame is part of a healthy mindset.
-Your day should be filled with empowering self-talk.
-Surround yourself with people who uplift and encourage you to make healthy and positive eating and lifestyle choices too.
+Getting rid of shame is part of achieving a healthy mindset.
+Surround yourself with people who uplift and encourage you to make healthy and positive eating and lifestyle choices.
 Stop with the sabotaging or critical self-talk.
 Your strong sugar cravings and waistline will soon follow your positive attitude, and you’ll feel better along the way too.

-Recognize and cease your sugar eating habits at specific times, like picking up a snack from the vending machine at 3 pm or donuts on the way to work.
-Be mindful of the choices that you are making that are covered in sugar, coupled with habits that do not serve your health, mood, or waist-line.
+Recognize the specific times you turn to sugar — like picking up a snack from the vending machine at 3 pm or donuts on the way to work.
+Be mindful of the choices that you are making that are covered in sugar, coupled with habits that do not serve your health, mood, or waistline.
 It’s often not really the sugar you want, but more of the routine and motion you go through.
 Instead, drink a tall glass of water and go for a walk outside.
 Reach out to a friend and do something meaningful together.
 You’ll see this simple swap fills your cup much better, and with much greater results!

 A diet rich in lean protein keeps you full, satisfied, and less likely to crave sweets.
 When people first drop sugar, especially cold turkey, they often tend to eat more fat.
 So, keep high-quality, grass-fed, organic and lean protein around.
 Plan breakfast around eggs and lunch and dinner around baked chicken breast, fish, and grass-fed meat like bison.
+If you're vegetarian, make sure you know what your plant-based protein sources are.
 When you finally drop sugar enough, your body may kick into a state of ketosis and rely on protein for energy, which is a great way to lose weight and keep sugar cravings from ruling your life.

 The sad truth is that often people in your life will try to sabotage your low sugar diet.
 You’ll run into that pushy person at the office who insists that you eat a breakfast danish, the well-meaning family member who dishes you up a bowl of ice cream, and the friend who comes over with a plate of her home-baked cookies.
-The best strategy is to sincerely thank the sugar-pusher for their gift, tell them you wish you could eat it, and then blame me—your fitness mentor—as the bad guy who says you need to cut back on sugar!
+The best strategy is to sincerely thank the sugar-pusher for their gift, tell them you wish you could eat it, and then ask them to help you reach your health goals.

 Though fruit is filled with a lot of sugar, it also has fiber, enzymes, vitamins, and minerals that keep your immune system up and digestive tract healthy.
 So if you must have sugar, then a few pieces of fruit are just fine.
 Organic, seasonal fresh fruit is truly nature’s candy, but the key here is to have a few pieces.
 Also, keep in mind that as you begin to limit your intake of refined sugars, you’ll find that your tolerance for sugar decreases.
 This means that something that didn’t taste sweet before—say a green apple—now has uncanny depths of sweetness.
 What’s happening is that your sweet receptors are becoming more finely tuned now that you’re not overwhelming your palate with sickly sweet refined sugar.